wundergraph/wundergraph/examples/README.md

 Examples are expected to include the following node scripts:

-    - `start:services` (optional, Development & CI): start any local services required by the example (no containers)
-    - `wait-on:services` (optional, Development & CI): wait for the services to be ready
-    - `setup` (optional, Development & CI): setup the example (e.g. create a database) or act as entrypoint to summary the process
+    - `postinstall` (optional, Development & CI): prepare the start e.g. by copying .env.example to .env
     - `start`: (development) starts the example with a single command
-    - `prestart` (development, optional): prepare the start e.g. by copying .env.example to .env
+    - `start:services` (optional, Development & CI): start any local services (docker, additonal server) required by the example
+    - `wait-on:services` (optional, Development & CI): wait for the services to be ready and exit immediately
+    - `setup` (optional, Development & CI): setup the example (e.g. migration) after the services are ready
     - `cleanup` (optional, Development & CI): stops or remove all provisioned resources

 If the example uses containers, it should have a `docker-compose.yml` file at the top. `package.json` should